clustermin/fastcron/src/content/docs/questions/why-cronjob-disabled-failures.md

 ---
-title: Why was my cronjob disabled?
+title: Why was my cron job disabled?
-description: Your cronjob will be disabled after a failure threshold.
+description: Your free cron job will be disabled after 150 consecutive failures.
 ---

 Your cronjob will fail when your web server is down/unreachable, or it returns an HTTP status code other than 2xx (200 - 204).

-It will be disabled after a failure threshold.
-The default failure threshold is **50** consecutive failures in the free plan.
-**Pro** users can set it to **0** (**never disable**) or up to **1000** in the section **Failures, retry, and repeat** when adding/editing cronjobs.

-You will receive a [cron notification](/integrations) (via email, Slack, or webhook) when your cronjob was disabled because of failures.

-When your cronjob fails half the failure threshold, we will back off linearly.
+When your cron job fails **100** consecutive times, we will back off linearly:
-For example, with a failure threshold of **50**:
-- After 25 consecutive failures, we remove the next queued execution.
+- After 100 consecutive failures, we remove the next queued execution.
-- After 26 consecutive failures, we remove the next 2 queued executions.
+- After 101 consecutive failures, we remove the next 2 queued executions.
-- After 27 consecutive failures, we remove the next 3 queued executions.
+- After 102 consecutive failures, we remove the next 3 queued executions.
 - ...
-- After 49 consecutive failures, we remove the next 24 queued executions.
-- After **50** consecutive failures, we disable your cronjob.

 Queued executions with [`payload`](/reference/cron#cron_run) won't be removed.

+In the **free plan**, cron jobs will be disabled after **150** consecutive failures.

-This way FastCron won't hitting your failing cronjobs repeatedly and overloading your server with unnecessary requests.
+This way FastCron won't hitting your failing cron jobs repeatedly and overloading your server with unnecessary requests.